itssali/steve/README.md

 - Don't place blocks in the same spot
 - Rebalance work if someone finishes early

-It's pretty simple under the hood, just a manager that tracks who's working on what.
-But it means you can actually scale up your workforce.
+The coordination happens server-side through a manager that tracks active builds and assigns work.
+It's deterministic, so there's no race conditions or weird conflicts.

 ## Setup